100% SATISFACTION GUARANTEE

 First found in Yorkshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Ryder research.
-Another 278 words(20 lines of text) are included under the topic Early Ryder History in all our PDF Extended History products.
+Another 207 words(15 lines of text) covering the years 1562 and 1632 are included under the topic Early Ryder History in all our PDF Extended History products.

 More information is included under the topic Early Ryder Notables in all our PDF Extended History products.

 Some of the Ryder family moved to Ireland, but this topic is not covered in this excerpt.
-Another 120 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 59 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: